 The M2 Air didn’t give us quite as much battery life as the 16-inch M1 Pro MacBook did in our rundown testing, but we would still expect it to last most people a full day of continuous use.

 Apple is continuing to sell the M1 MacBook Air, which was released in 2020.
-If the M2 MacBook Air is out of your price range, we recommend that you consider the M1 model, which is listed further down.
+If the M2 MacBook Air is out of your price range, we recommend that you consider the M1 model.

 The best Macbook for creators